Disney Vacation Club Resorts

 at Animal Kingdom Lodge

-Animal Kingdom Lodge is comprised of two unique areas, Jambo House and Kidani Village.
+Animal Kingdom Lodge comprises two unique areas, Jambo House and Kidani Village.
 Jambo House (the original Animal Kingdom Lodge) has both Disney Vacation Club (DVC) rooms and regular guest rooms.
 Kidani Village has only DVC-type room.
-Each area has its own check-in lobby but share all other facilities.
 The term "Disney Vacation Club Villas" refers to the Disney Vacation Club accommodation at both Jambo House and Kidani Village.

 This FAQ is about Kidani Village.